Troy-Hsiao-Lee/VolunteerTracker/README.md

+# NOTE: The desktop version is outdated (though usable).
+For the best experience please use https://hourtrackersite.netlify.app for the web version.

 # 🚀 Volunteer Service Tracker

 A modern Windows desktop application for tracking volunteer service hours with a beautiful space-themed UI and comprehensive features.